-ii.
-In accelerated appeals and original proceedings, the authoring justice should place a draft majority opinion into circulation as soon as practicable.

-b.
-Publication on Designation
+- ii.
+In accelerated appeals and original proceedings, the authoring justice should place a draft majority opinion into circulation as soon as practicable. - b.
+Publication on Designation c.
+Ten-Day Review Period

 Although a publication designation is required in opinions in criminal appeals, opinions in civil appeals must not contain a publication designation.